 What was the role of DOT with regards to this component?
 What is your understanding of the long term programme of NMT in the country?
 Comment on the green jobs and implementation?
 Do you have programmes with regard to creating cycling-friendly tracks?
 What is the cost and lifespan of your bicycles donated?
 Are there plans or thoughts of similar projects aimed at school going children?
 What was the role of DOT with regards to this component?
 What is your understand of the long term programme of NMT in the country?
 Comment on the green jobs and implementation?

-Comment on the green jobs and implementation:

 Do you have programmes with regard to creating cycling-friendly tracks?
 What is the cost and lifespan of your bicycles donated?
 Are the plans or thoughts of similar projects aimed at school going children?